pmfs1/neural-network-lib/.github/PULL_REQUEST_TEMPLATE.md

-***Description:***
-*Please include a summary of the changes and the related issue.
+***Description:*** *(Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.
-(If there's any other piece of information you find relevant to disclose, now it's the time do to so.)*
+(If there's any other piece of information you find relevant to disclose, now it's the time do to so.))*
- - ***What's the type of change?*** *Is it a bug fix (a non-breaking change which fixes an issue), a new feature (a non-breaking change which adds functionality), a breaking change (fix or feature that would cause existing functionality to not work as expected), or a documentation update?*
+ - ***What's the type of change?*** *(Is it a bug fix (a non-breaking change which fixes an issue), a new feature (a non-breaking change which adds functionality), a breaking change (fix or feature that would cause existing functionality to not work as expected), or a documentation update?)*
- - ***How have you tested this?*** *Please describe the tests that you ran to verify your changes.
+ - ***How have you tested this?*** *(Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration; or any other pertinent information.*
+Also list any relevant details for your test configuration; or any other pertinent information.)*

-***Additional Context:***
-*If you feel the need to add any additional context about the problem/solution/feature, do it here.
-This can also be a place to leave notes you might find important.*
+***Additional Context:*** *(If you feel the need to add any additional context about the problem/solution/feature, do it here.
+This can also be a place to leave notes you might find important.)*